RadMap/documentation/source/user_guide.rst

     * The view is rotated up, down, left and right.

-If you ever loose the an object in the view and you cannot find it, you can reset the view.
+If you ever loose an object in the view and you cannot find it, you can reset the view.

 .. admonition:: *Interact*